pkosiec/mongo-seeding/CONTRIBUTING.md

 Github is used to host code, track issues and feature requests, as well as accept pull requests.

+## Tooling

+This project uses [Volta](https://github.com/volta-cli/volta) to manage Node.js version.
+It is recommended to install it before starting development.

 ## Development process

 [Github flow](https://guides.github.com/introduction/flow/index.html) is used as a development process.
 This means that all changes are done by creating pull requests.
 Bringing a code change to this project should be executed as follows: